 These burin'd eyes, flashing to you to pass to future time,

-To launch and spin through space revolving sideling, from these to emanate,
+To launch and spin through space revolving sideling, from these

 To you whoe'er you are — a look.